Skip to main content

 Condition

-Professionally graded PSA 7 (Near Mint).
-Visible centering is slightly heavy toward the left on the front.
-The vintage Japanese card back shows clean edges with minimal whitening.
+The card is graded PSA 7 (Near Mint).
+Visible centeredness is slightly heavy toward the left border on the front.
+PSA notes indicate minor surface or edge wear consistent with the 'Glossy' designation's vulnerability.

 TRADING CARD MARKET VALUE